ex-man/GeneralInsurance_Class/Lessons/Lesson1/Support/About_GIT.md

 * How to start
 > We will be using github for this entire class, so you need to create an account there (you may have one already).

-> Then you need to **Fork** our repository.
+> Then you need to [**Fork**](About_git_files/Fork.png) our repository.
 This will create a replica of our class under your account and you can make changes there directly such as writing notes without mesing around with anyone.

 > Then you need to **Clone** your web directory to your local machine.
-The best way of doing this is derectly via R Studio by opening a project from Git repository.
+The best way of doing this is directly via R Studio by opening a project from Git repository.
 > Remember to use your own **Fork** of this class.
 Otherwise you will not be allowed to update any content.

 * Why is there add, commit and push?